zzmtsvv/ORL/README.md

 ## Results
-As can be seen from plots and concrete examples on videos, `spot` performs much better than `redq_bc`. ...
+As can be seen from plots and concrete examples on videos, `spot` performs much better than `redq_bc`.
+Intuitively, it can be connected with the fact both works brings additional regularization term during training, in fact, density-constraint support defined in spot can handle offline distribution support more succesfully than L2 term in redq_bc due to its bigger complexity.
+Furthermore, additional research on latent structure of VAE can potentially bring impact in offline2online field.

 ## References